- Casino

 Even if they do, though, the issue remains the same.
 With North Carolina catering to some 10 million people, you are still in a position where you have to travel to two single locations, which is greatly restricting in the long run.

-North Carolina Sports Betting Apps: Are They Coming to NC?
+North Carolina Sports Betting Apps: What Is Available?

-WynnBet, BetMGM, DraftKings, and FanDuel can all extend top-notch Android and iOS software that will allow you to collect information about your bets, check in on updated odds, and generally place a selection quickly and without the need to talk to a soul at the casino if you choose not to.
+Caesars, BetMGM, DraftKings, and FanDuel all extend top-notch Android and iOS software that allows you to collect information about your bets, check in on updated odds, and generally place a selection quickly and without the need to talk to a soul at the casino if you choose not to.

 Daily Fantasy Sports and Mobile Betting in NC

-While tribes and state regulators have given traditional sports betting apps a bit of a cold shoulder there, it’s surprising to know that daily fantasy sports (DFS) are completely legal in North Carolina.
-With this in mind, you can access any of the fantasy operators that are licensed in the United States.
+While tribes and state regulators have given traditional sports betting apps a bit of a cold shoulder at first, it’s surprising to know that daily fantasy sports (DFS) were completely legal in North Carolina even before the launch of mobile betting.
+With this in mind, you can still access any of the fantasy operators that are licensed in the United States.

 When Will Online Sports Betting Be Legal in North Carolina?

-The big question for many people today remains whether North Carolina will hurry up and regulate online sports betting.
-Making remote wagering legal should be a priority for the state.
-Once again, with 10 million residents and the state’s population growing rapidly, you can imagine that NC has a lot of pent-up demand for actual online betting.
+The big question back in the day was whether North Carolina would hurry up and regulate online sports betting.
+Making remote wagering legal was considered a priority, but it took several painful years through 2024.
+Once again, with 10 million residents and the state’s population growing rapidly, you can imagine that NC had a lot of pent-up demand for actual online betting.

 Risking to restrict sports betting to two sole locations to please tribal operators is ultimately hurtful to the state as it would fail to collect a lot of the revenue.
 If there were more properties out there pulling in more foot traffic and covering the entire state, it might have been better.